DACM Admissions Requirements

-Advanced standing for Doctor of Chiropractic and Master of Acupuncture and Oriental Medicine program is based on the College dean’s evaluations of the student’s transcripts and capabilities, and if necessary, by placement exams which are administered after acceptance.
+Advanced standing for the Doctor of Acupuncture and Chinese Medicine and the Master of Acupuncture and Chinese Medicine program is based on the evaluations of the student’s transcripts and capabilities, and if necessary, by placement exams which are administered after acceptance.
 Credit will not be allowed for courses in which the applicant has received a grade lower than “C” (or equivalent).

 Transfer applicants must follow the general application procedures for the appropriate program listed above.
-In addition, they must provide official transcripts from each professional program attended and a letter of good standing from the professional program from which they wish to transfer.
+In addition, they must provide official transcripts from each professional program attended.
+Students may be requested to provide a letter of good standing from the professional program from which they wish to transfer.